In regards to the Ryan Garbs Gold Star Memorial Monument dedicated on April 21, 2012 in downtown Edwardsville City Park.

 We found remarkable and tragic stories of these young men.
 Edwardsville native US Army Staff Sergeant Roland W. Bauer (who sent letters home that were reprinted in the Intelligencer) fought Japanese soldiers hand-to-hand.
 Two Hamel brothers, US Army Private Heinrich W. and Mess Sergeant August H. Hellman died on the same day, October 11, 1918 in different parts of the world.
 Glen Carbon resident Air Force Private First Class David L. Sotl was stationed at Pensacola Air Base in Florida in 1951 and drowned while swimming in the ocean with his newlywed bride.
 And Worden resident and E.H.S. star football player and student USMC 2LT.
 Melvin Colclasure was killed when his plane crashed in North Carolina.
-There are seventy-three more stories.
+There are seventy-four more stories.

 We built a memorial of granite and bronze to honor these brave men, all of whom died while in military service, so that we will always remember their sacrifice.
 We were granted permission by the Edwardsville City Council to erect this monument in Edwardsville City Park, in the center of the city that all these men called home.